-Clarification Statement: While energy for plant growth comes from the sun, material for plant growth comes chiefly from air and water, not from the soil.
+Clarification Statement: While energy for plant growth comes from the Sun, material for plant growth comes chiefly from air and water, not from the soil.
+Emphasis is on the idea that plant matter comes mostly from air and water, not from the soil.
 Assessment Boundary: Does not include molecular explanations of photosynthesis.